Skip to main content

 1. Strategic Planning

-Accredited schools must maintain a strategic plan that includes input from stakeholders, defines resource allocation for the school, and provides a clear and focused school mission.
+Accredited schools must maintain a strategic plan that includes input from stakeholders, defines resource allocation for the school and provides a clear and focused school mission.
 The plan must embrace innovation and demonstrate a commitment to making a positive impact on society.

-2. Physical, Virtual and Financial Resources
+2. Physical, Digital and Financial Resources

 For a school to receive AACSB accreditation, it must manage its resources in a way that promotes quality education and fosters success among participants.
 The school must prove that it has and can manage its physical, virtual and financial resources to provide ongoing sustainability.